decline27/melcloud-optimizer/memories.md

 # Display and Localization
 - The system should display savings in local currency rather than euros and use a lower threshold (0.02) for showing savings information.
 - The system should display savings in local currency in timeline entries from the Advanced Learning Model, similar to the minimal-build implementation.
+- The system should display projected daily savings rather than hourly savings in timeline entries to better show the cumulative financial impact of optimization.
+- The system should consider using historical data from the previous hours when calculating projected daily savings rather than just multiplying the current hour's savings by 24.

+# Testing
+- The MELCloud Optimizer codebase needs improved test coverage, particularly for critical components with 0% coverage like melcloud-api.ts, optimizer.ts, and tibber-api.ts, with targets of 80% for statements/functions/lines and 60% for branches.
+- The MELCloud Optimizer test coverage plan includes fixing TypeScript errors in optimizer tests, implementing tests for thermal model components, enhancing app.ts coverage, and adjusting Jest coverage thresholds to a phased approach (starting at 50% statements/lines, 40% branches, 50% functions and gradually increasing).
+- The MELCloud Optimizer test coverage plan includes fixing failing tests in optimizer.real.test.ts and optimizer.enhanced.test.ts, prioritizing coverage for critical components (optimizer.ts, melcloud-api.ts, tibber-api.ts, thermal-model.ts), and implementing a phased coverage threshold approach (Phase 1: 50% statements/lines, 40% branches, 50% functions; Phase 2: 65%/50%/65%; Phase 3: 80%/60%/80%).